 Therefore, customers using IaaS should deploy the ‘least-privilege’ runtime model.
 The least-privilege model is based on providing users with the minimum access to systems and features they need to do the task they are employed to perform.

-The first question raised about application level security is ‘how does one address such a broad spectrum of security risk?
-On the one hand, the risks an individual is exposed to requires attention, and at the other extreme the risks a global organisation will also be presented to need addressing.
+The first question raised about application-level security is ‘how does one address such a broad spectrum of security risk?
+On the one hand, the risks an individual is exposed to require attention, and at the other extreme the risks a global organisation will also be presented to need addressing.

 The types of attack vary from XSS to DDoS, the speed and ferocity of the attacks will vary depending on the SPI (SaaS, PaaS or IaaS) as does the responsibility for ensuring security layers are in place.

 Where the CSP has responsibility for security, in a SaaS deployment, for example, customers should take all reasonable steps to ensure that the security in place is suitable and robust enough for the integrity of their data.

 Regardless of the SPI deployed both the customer and the CSP have a vested interest in ensuring current security measures are adequate based on current threat intelligence.

 When malicious code is added (injected) into trusted websites as a browser side script by an attacker to send data (frequently also malicious) to a different end user, it is called Cross-Site Scripting (XSS).

 Black-box application testing allows testing of applications merely by focusing on the inputs to and outputs from the application being tested.
 There is no need for the tester(s) to know or understand the internal code or how the app works.